 Refinery demand and imports

-US oil inventories were ~2.4% below their five-year average, which is bullish for crude oil prices.
-If US oil inventories rise toward the five-year average, it could have a negative impact on oil prices.
+US oil inventories were ~2.4% below their five-year average, which is bullish for oil prices.
+If US oil inventories rise towards the five-year average, it’s bearish for oil prices.

 Next, we’ll discuss US crude oil production.